Our featured feline, Ragamuffin - read more about him at the foot of the page

 Sign photographed Jun 2005

-The Owl & Pussycat in the important North Sea port of Felixstowe, on England's east coast, seems to be an adjunct to a large Morrison's supermarket — certainly it is right next door.
-Unfortunately there was no pictorial sign when we visited but, thanks to the Inn Sign Society, we can show the one in use in 1999.
+The Owl & Pussycat in the Walton district of the important North Sea port of Felixstowe, on England's east coast, seems to be an adjunct to a large Morrison's supermarket — certainly it's right next door.
+When I visited in 2005 there was no pictorial sign, but now there's a new one, kindly sent to us by Peter Crosby.

 The Star Inn at Beeston, in Nottinghamshire, is an example of a sign that would not be an obvious one to show a cat.
 However, there is Puss looking out over the rooftops, rather similarly to the Black Cat in Bedminster.
 Many thanks go to Brian Curtis of the Inn Sign Society for supplying this image and giving permission to use it here.